FrancesCoronel/personal-website-v3/site/content/about/contact.md

 ### Mentoring 💛️

-Because of high demand, as of February 2018, I will be charging $30 per hour for mentoring since I am already working part-time as a [Thinkful mentor](//www.thinkful.com/mentors/) and also have a full-time job.
+Because of high demand, as of March 2018, I will be charging $30 per hour for mentoring since I am already working part-time as a [Thinkful mentor](//www.thinkful.com/mentors/) and also have a full-time job.

 So before booking a mentoring session through Calendly, please make sure to [Cash](//cash.me/$fvcprdxs) or [Venmo](//venmo.com/fvcproductions) me the appropriate amount.